efemkay/digital-garden/_notes/Public/macro for yes no selection based on cons level.md

+---
+title: macro for yes no selection based on cons level
+---

 - ### Use Case
 	- when running economic model, sometimes I would need to run analysis of a group of projects incremental to another group of projects (normally existing/producing)
 	- this macro allow for semi automated selection of projects based on table of projects similar to table below